Women and Non-Binary Backpacking Leadership Camp

 Trip Description

-Spend four days backcountry camping in the stunning Kananaskis backcountry with two ACMG Hiking Guides.
-This curriculum is designed for female identifying and non-binary recreators looking to enhance backcountry hiking skills and gain confidence embarking on multiday excursions.
+Through this course, you will spend four days random camping in the awestriking Kananaskis backcountry.
+Your course will be run by two ACMG Hiking Guides who have designed a curriculum specific female identifying and non-binary recreators who are looking to bring their backcountry hiking skills to greater heights and gain confidence in their ability to lead others on multiday excursions.

 Itinerary